jbyrum55/lab5-ceg-3400/README.md

 ```

 * What does the rule action `alert` do?
-   *The alert action is something that is put in place to look for a certain something.
+  *  The alert action is something that is put in place to look for a certain something.
 In our example when it finds a ICMP packet it will let you know.
 You can also use the alert command to search for something you want to find or something that should not be somewhere.
 * In this scenario, why might we ***NOT*** want to use the `reject` or `drop`
   rule actions?
 Be sure to understand the scenario by reading task 1 instructions
   and be verbose in your answer!
+  * You would not want to use the reject or drop actions becasue we are tring to capture the incoming ICMP packets coming into our honeypot and using these commands would drop or reject them and we would not be able to capture them.

 ---